audlab/audlab.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the University of Michigan School of Information, where I am a part of the Michigan Information Interaction Lab.
+I am a Ph.D. student at the University of Michigan School of Information, where I am a part of the [Michigan Information Interaction Lab](https://www.mi2lab.com).

 My research interests lie primarily in the fields of human-computer interaction, virtual/augmented reality and remote collaboration.
 Recently, I have been interested in studying the use of VR as a collaborative workspace groupware.
 I use human-centered design techniques to understand how distributed collaborators perform productive and creative tasks in VR.

-During my undergrad, I had the privilege of doing research at the RICELab at the University of Toronto, the Human-Centered Ubiquitous Media Group at LMU Munchen and the User-Centered Design lab at Polytechnique Montreal.
+During my undergrad, I had the privilege of doing research at the [RICELab](https://ricelab.github.io) at the University of Toronto, the [Human-Centered Ubiquitous Media Group](https://www.en.um.informatik.uni-muenchen.de/index.html) at LMU München and the [User-Centered Design Lab](https://jhcheng.me/lab/) at Polytechnique Montréal.

 I another life, I used to race bikes.